eranflashin/Traveling-Social-Network-Project/README.md

   - Viewing users' info including followers and followed
   - Users search (with autocompletion)
   - Notification
-  - Map search for potential trip partners
+  - Map search for potential trip partners (by dates, point on map and radius)

   ### Installation